DEP Home : Climate Change : Champion Trees

 A Champion Tree is the largest known tree of a given species in a particular geographic area.
-The champion English elm, or "Goshen Elm," in Gaithersburg is a Champion Tree.
+For example, the largest known American sycamore in Montgomery County is the County Champion.
+It is also the State Champion.
+In fact, it is THE largest known tree of all trees in Maryland.
 The Montgomery County Forest Conservancy District Board has kept a list of Champion Trees in the County since 1989.
 The Board publishes its Champion Tree Register every other year.

 View the 2011 Champion Tree Register (PDF, 16 pp, 12.8Mb)

 View the 2009 Champion Tree Register (PDF, 16 pp, 11.5Mb)

 Watch a video about Champion Trees in Montgomery County produced by the Gazette newspaper.

 The official Champion Tree Measurement Formula was developed by Fred Besley, Maryland's first State Forester.
 With some modifications, it was later adopted nationwide.
 Mr. Besley began keeping records of "notable trees" in Maryland in 1925.
 The formula is

 Circumference (in inches) + height (in feet) + 1/4 of the average crown spread in feet = total points

 The tree's circumference is usually measured 4.5 feet from the ground at the base of the trunk unless the tree forks below 4.5 feet.
 The crown spread is the average of two trunk-to-branch tip measurements taken at a right angle (90 degrees).